Stormy9/Stormy9.github.io/CS460/hwk_02/index.md

 and the deleting-the-branch process:
-![screenshot of step 48](https://stormy9.github.io/CS460/hwk_02/images/hwk_02-Step_48.PNG)
+![screenshot of step 48](https://stormy9.github.io/CS460/hwk_02/images/hwk_02-Step_48.PNG) of course, it still shows on my Github page.   [=

 So just doing this -- which is what it looks like all we'll need to do for the actual assignment, per the instruction page -- took about 1/17th the time of all that up there.  haha!